 Examples of material latent defects

-- the seller has finished the basement of their house and in the process covered the large crack in the basement wall that affects the structure
+- a seller finished the basement of their house and in the process covered a large crack in the basement wall that affects the structure

-- the seller has finished the basement of their house, or built an addition or a garage, without the appropriate permits
+- a seller finished the basement of their house, or built an addition or a garage, without the appropriate permits

-- the seller knows that whenever it rains, water enters the house
+- a seller knows that whenever it rains, water enters the house